CS222-UIUC/course-project-babylon/README.md

 - Events Class: This class handles log-related tasks, such as displaying and deleting logs.
 - BOT Class: The core trading bot class that implements the trading strategy, interacts with the Alpaca API, and performs trading operations.
 - Alpaca API: The Alpaca trading platform API that your application interacts with to fetch market data, submit orders, and manage positions.
-- TA-Lib: A technical analysis library used for calculating RSI (Relative Strength Index) values.
 - Logging Module: A module for logging messages and events related to the trading bot's activities.
 - Data Storage: Represents the storage for log data.
 #### Web-UI Interface (Developed by Jingyan Hu and Xinyi Ye):